Renewing Redeemer Capital Campaign Message

 How did we land on $1.4 million?

-The Renewing Redeemer committee identified four priorities when considering project scope:
+We identified the following priorities when considering project scope:

 The budget addresses these priorities.
 The campaign goal is roughly 2x our annual budget which, according to our consultant, is in-line with successful fund raising at other congregations.